seqcode/allo/README.md

 pip install -e .
 ```

-### Dependencies

-Pip will install the following packages.
-Especially concerning Tensorflow, it is recommended to create a conda environment specific to this version if you are using Tensorflow outside of Allo.

-tensorflow	2.11

-numpy		1.23.1

-pysam 0.20.0

-joblib	1.1.0

 ## Usage
 ### Pre-processing
 Using Allo requires a few pre-processing steps.
 In most ChIP pipelines, the default behavior of aligners is to assign multi-mapped reads to random locations within their mappings without retaining information on the other locations.
 Both Bowtie1/2 and BWA can be used for single-end.
 Unfortunately, BWA cannot be used for paired-end reads prior to Allo due to constraints in how it outputs multi-mapped reads.
 The following arguments should be used: